Capt. Harold Walden Collins

 While the POWs were at Olongapo Naval Station, a Japanese officer, Lt.
 Junsaburo Toshio, told the ranking American officer, Lt.
 Col. E. Carl Engelhart, that those too badly wounded to continue the trip would be returned to Bilibid.
 Fifteen men were selected and loaded onto a truck.
 They were taken into the mountains and never seen again.
 They were buried at a cemetery nearby.
 The remainder of the POWs remained on the tennis courts for five or six days.
 During that time, they were given water but not fed.

-On December 24th, the remainder of the POWs were boarded onto trains at San Fernando, Pampanga.
-The widows of the train were kept closed and the heat in the cars was terrible.
-From December 24th to the 27th, the POWs were held in a school house and later on a beach at San Fernando, La Union.
+From December 24 to the 27, the POWs were held in a school house and later on a beach at San Fernando, La Union.
 During this time they were allowed one handful of rice and a canteen of water.
 The heat from the sun was so bad that men drank seawater.
 Many of these men died.

 The POWs remained on the tennis court for nine days.
 During their time on the courts, American planes attacked the area around them.
 The men watched as the fighter bombers came in vertically releasing bombs as they pulled out of the dives.
 On several occasions, the planes dove right at the POWs, dropped their bombs, and pulled out.
 The bombs drifted over the POWs and landed away from them exploding on contact.

-On December 25th, the POWs disembarked at San Fernando, La Union, at 2:00 AM and disembarked.
+On December 25, the POWs disembarked at San Fernando, La Union, at 2:00 AM.
 They walked two kilometers to a school yard on the southern outskirts of the barrio.
-From December 25th until the 26th.
+From December 25 until the 26.
 The POWs were held in a school house.
-The morning of December 26th, the POWs were marched to a beach.
+The morning of December 26, the POWs were marched to a beach.
 During this time the prisoners were allowed one handful of rice and a canteen of water.
 The heat from the sun was so bad that men drank seawater.
 Many of those men died.

 The remaining prisoners at San Fernando, La Union, where they boarded onto another "Hell Ship" the Enoura Maru.
 On this ship, the POWs were held in three different holds.
 The ship had been used to haul cattle.
 The POWs were held in the same stalls that the cattle had been held in.
 In the lower hold, the POWs were lined up in companies 108 men.
 Each man had four feet of space.
 Men who attempted to get fresh air by climbing the ladders were shot by the guards.

-The Enoura Maru also came under attack by American planes the morning of January 9th.
-The POWs were receiving their first meal of the day, when the sound of ship's machineguns was heard.
+The POWs from the Brazil Maru were transferred to the forward hold of the Enoura Maru.
+The ship came under attack by American planes the morning of January 9.
+While the POWs were receiving their first meal of the day, they heard the sound of ship's anti aircraft guns.
 The explosions of bombs falling closer and closer to the ship were also heard.
 The waves created from the explosions rocked the ship.

-On January 13th, the surviving POWs were boarded onto a third "Hell Ship" the Brazil Maru.
-On the ship, the POWs found they had more room and were actually issued lifejackets.
-The ship sailed for Japan on January 14th as part of a convoy.
+On January 13, the surviving POWs were boarded onto a third "Hell Ship" the Brazil Maru.
+On the ship, the POWs found they had more room and were actually issued life jackets.
+The ship sailed for Japan on January 14 as part of a convoy.

 The ship sailed on January 14, 1945, and arrived in Moji, Japan, on January 29, 1945.
 During this part of the trip, as many as 30 POWs died each day.
 The ship also towed one or two other ships which had been damaged.
 Of the original 1619 men that boarded the Oryoku Maru, only 459 of the POWs had survived the trip to Japan.